• Skip to primary navigation

 Having a gassy breastfed baby is THE.
 WORST.

-The problem is that your baby doesn’t know how to pass it, and it’s uncomfortable, and can even be painful!
+The problem is that your baby doesn’t know how to pass it.
+Your baby doesn’t even know what gas pains are!
+He just knows that it’s uncomfortable, and maybe even painful!

-My first baby had horrible gas issues.
+My first baby had horrible gas problems.
 Because of her gas, I was stressed out and sleep deprived (her gas was so much worse at night).

 I’m sure you might be feeling the same, as well as feeling extremely helpless because there’s nothing worse than your baby screaming in pain from gas.